Want to learn how to improve your creative storytelling skills for more engaging writing and better blog posts?

 For instance, I can manipulate audio.
-I think that I can get the audience more into my thoughts and feelings in a way that I can’t do on the stage, and I can use soundscape or music to really emphasize that.
+I think that I can get the audience more into my thoughts and feelings in a way that I can’t do on the stage, and I can use soundscape or music as part of my podcast production workflow to really emphasize that.

 Whereas with the page, it’s only words and I have to be able to convey that same powerful emotion or message with just how I’m typing, you know?

 Then onstage I can use my body and movements.